Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 }
 {% endhighlight %}

-To use this with our icon system we could simply use inline styling
+To use this with our icon system we could  use inline styling
 {% highlight html %}
 <svg-icon icon-name="appartment" style="font-size: 20px"><svg-icon>
 {% endhighlight %}